PabloGolobaro/OrderNotificationService/README.md

-# Order Notification Server
+# Order Notification Service

-## Simple server REST API with MongoDB to analyze POST data and resend it to messengers.
+## Simple REST API service with MongoDB to analyze POST data and resend it to messengers.

 *It's currently supported only Telegram bot notification.*